 This bathroom is in the New Museum in the Lower East Side of Manhattan.
 So beautiful that the bathroom is even named after the donors.
 I hope that's the reason - maybe this is their private restroom and I shouldn't have been in there.

-What a great idea for homes without urinals - this allows the guy to raise the seat with his foot and not have to touch the seat with the hand.
+What a great idea for homes without urinals - this allows the user to raise the seat with their foot and not have to touch the seat with the hand.
 Saw this in the restroom at IKEA.

 This just makes so much sense - a sink built on top of a urinal.
 You use the urinal, then wash your hands and the washwater rinses the urinal, saving water.
 It makes even more sense in multiple units in men's rooms, saving both space and water.
 From the designer: To save water, Eco Urinal uses the water that was used for washing hands to flush the urine.
 We don't have to use water twice after using the urinal.
 Moreover, it reduces the establishment's expenses by optimizing the materials and floor space.
 The sink base is made of glass - to provide a clear view for users.
 It also promotes hand washing since people need to wash their hands to flush the urinal.

 Any 'yucky' factor is tempered with the current system of yucky germs in the sink.
 (Better: the back of the urinal should not be flat as that causes direct back-splash on to the user's pants.)

 Far right: The combo Eco Urinal makes more sense than a waterless urinal and probably saves as much water.
 Gray water use never looked so good.